robertknight/anchor-quote/README.md

 # anchor-quote

+**WORK IN PROGRESS: This library is still in initial development.
+Use [dom-anchor-text-quote](https://github.com/tilgovi/dom-anchor-text-quote) if you want a battle-tested library.**

 A library for fast and error-tolerant mapping of quotes in context (eg. as used by the [W3C Web Annotations standard](https://www.w3.org/TR/annotation-model/#text-quote-selector)) to